TidBITS 2017 Holiday Hiatus: Looking Back, Looking Forward

 During our time off, we won’t be publishing TidBITS, but we will be looking both back and forward.
 2017 was a year of change for us, with selling Take Control Books (see “Take Control Books Acquired by Joe Kissell,” 1 May 2017) and launching the TidBITS Content Network (“Introducing the TidBITS Content Network for Apple Consultants,” 13 February 2017).
 And I’m pleased to say that the massive rework of our Internet infrastructure is well underway — last week I got my first look at the staging site, complete with over 27 years’ worth of back content.

-One thing we’re completely redoing is the technology underneath our TidBITS membership program, which what makes it possible for us to keep publishing TidBITS today.
+One thing we’re completely redoing is the technology underneath our TidBITS membership program, which is what makes it possible for us to keep publishing TidBITS today.
 To everyone who supports our efforts, thank you so much!
 It means a great deal to us that we get to create practical, helpful information for you rather than chasing rumor and controversy to attract eyeballs.
 Many of you are renewing now, and that’s great.
 But if you have any trouble due to expired credit card numbers or the like, feel free to wait until we spin up the new system in January.

 Of course, we’re always grateful for our long-term corporate sponsors: Smile, makers of the essential TextExpander and PDFpen utilities, and Backblaze, our favorite Internet backup service.